 ComReg has the power to require, on a case-by-case basis, that access to numbers or services be blocked and to require undertakings to withhold relevant interconnection or other service revenues where this is justified by reason of fraud or misuse.
-The powers under Regulation 23(2) of the Universal Service Regulations are invoked for the purposes of preventing fraud or misuse of Irish numbers and for the protection of both end-users and operators.
+The powers under Regulation 83(2) of the European Union Electronics Communications Code Regulations 2022 (S.I.
+No. 444 of 2022) are invoked for the purposes of preventing fraud or misuse of Irish numbers and for the protection of end-users.

 ComReg considers that this power may be invoked in circumstances such as: